England. Change location

 What you will study

-At the beginning of the module, you will audit your subject knowledge in maths, science, language and literacy.
-You will take steps throughout the module to improve your knowledge in these areas, as well as in computing and ICT.
-Three module readers and dedicated online forums, moderated by subject-specialists, will support your subject knowledge development.
+At the beginning of the module, you will audit your subject knowledge in maths, science, language and literacy, computing and ICT.
+Throughout the module, you will be guided through activities that will help you identify your strengths and weaknesses as well as steps you can take to improve your knowledge in these subjects.
+Three module readers and dedicated online forums moderated by subject specialists will support your subject knowledge development.

 The module is structured around five themes: